antonellil/engineeringcurriculum/readme.md

 # Welcome to the software engineering curriculum!

-To start create an account on https://www.github.com.
+To start, create an account on https://www.github.com.
 Next, you can download this curriculum to your computer by:

 1. Opening Terminal
-2. Navigating to the folder you want to use for the curriculum by using the `cd` command
+2. Navigating to the folder you want to use for the curriculum, this is usually the Documents folder.
+You can use the `cd` command to navigate to Documents right after opening Terminal by typing `cd Documents` and pressing enter.
-3. Typing `git clone https://github.com/antonellil/engineeringcurriculum.git` and hitting enter to download
+3. Once you are in the folder, type `git clone https://github.com/antonellil/engineeringcurriculum.git` and hit enter to download.

 Next, install the following: